 Prospective students must complete a live audition and interview with the music faculty prior to the semester of initial enrollment.
 If you live too far from an audition site for a live audition to be practical, a videotape may be submitted for provisional consideration, to be followed up by a live audition and interview when you arrive on campus.
-Recorded accompaniments are not allowed for auditions; an accompanist will be provided if requested.
+Recorded accompaniments are not allowed for auditions except in certain circumstances for popular music auditions; an accompanist will be provided if requested.

 All freshmen and transfer students will be evaluated for piano study, music theory, and musicianship skills placement.

 Tests in other areas of music may be required in order to place the student in the appropriate course level.
 Transfer credit for courses in music theory will be evaluated by the Department of Music upon completion of the entrance examinations.

 Auditioning students may supply their own accompanist, or may request that the School of Music and Fine Arts provide one.
 Taped accompaniment tracks, or any other form of prerecorded accompaniment are only allowed when auditioning for the Popular Music program.